Alma Dea Morani: Early life

 Alma Dea Morani was artistically gifted beginning at a young age.
 Growing up she was exposed to her father's work which was heavy in religious symbolism.
 Religious art containing icons and emblems was used to spread the religious messages and teachings at the time.
 Morani's father, Salvatore Morani, was a sculptor.
 He was most well known for sculpting surgeons' hands.
 Morani's love for art, inspired by her father's works, influenced her to pursue a career in plastic surgery.
 While in her mid-teens Morani was an active Girl Scout.
 Through Girl Scouts Morani learned skills that allowed her to assist and treat minor medical injuries.
 This experience furthered her interest in medicine.

 Education

 Morani completed her undergraduate education at New York University (NYU) in 1928.
 She then went on to attend the Woman's Medical College of Pennsylvania (WMCP).
-Morani graduated with a medical degree from MWCP in 1931 and continued on to complete her residency there in 1935.
+Morani graduated with a medical degree from WMCP in 1931 and continued on to complete her residency there in 1935.